jerrymarino/iCompleteMe/README.md

     On Windows, you need to download and install [Python 2 or Python 3][python-win-download].
 Pick the version corresponding to your Vim architecture.
-You will also need Microsoft Visual C++ (MSVC) to build YCM.
+You will also need Microsoft Visual C++ (MSVC) to build ICM.
     You can obtain it by installing [Visual Studio][visual-studio-download].
     MSVC 12 (Visual Studio 2013), 14 (2015), and 15 (2017) are officially
     supported.

-    Here we'll assume you installed YCM with Vundle.
-That means that the top-level YCM directory is in `~/.vim/bundle/YouCompleteMe`.
+    Here we'll assume you installed ICM with Vundle.
+That means that the top-level ICM directory is in `~/.vim/bundle/iCompleteMe`.

     We'll create a new folder where build files will be placed.
 Run the
     following: